Skip to content

 Swagger / OpenAPI Schema Generation

-The swagger initializer (priority 150) generates JSON Schema definitions for action response types using TypeScript AST parsing via ts-morph.
+The swagger initializer (depends on actions) generates JSON Schema definitions for action response types using TypeScript AST parsing via ts-morph.
 It scans all action source files, finds the run() method return type, and converts it to JSON Schema.

 Schemas are cached in <rootDir>/.cache/swagger-schemas.json and regenerated when action source files change (detected via content hashing).
 These schemas are used by the web server to serve a Swagger/OpenAPI-compatible API description.